Foreign policy of the Biden administration: Ireland

-On March 17, 2021, St. Patrick's Day, Biden continued tradition by meeting with Irish Taoiseach Micheál Martin, though this time virtually due to the pandemic.
-They discussed COVID-19, security issues and Northern Ireland as Biden emphasized his support for the Good Friday Agreement.
-In an interview with MSNBC, Martin said that "In President Biden, we have perhaps the most Irish American president since John F. Kennedy, and his election was greeted with great affection and warmth".

-After a St. Patrick's Day 2023 visit to the White House from new Taoiseach Leo Varadkar, Biden visited Ireland from April 12 to 15, 2023, and met with President Michael D. Higgins and Varadkar, and addressed the Oireachtas soon after, to discuss the Good Friday Agreement's continuation, trade, tech and industrial policy, security issues, the Russo-Ukrainian war, and European Union-U.S. relations.
-Biden also toured the various Irish towns where his ancestors lived, and met with distant cousins.
+In March 2021, Biden virtually spoke to Irish Taoiseach Micheál Martin, and discussed COVID-19, security issues, and Northern Ireland.
+Biden emphasized his support for the Good Friday Agreement.
+Martin later said that "[Biden's] election was greeted with great affection and warmth".
+Biden visited Ireland in April 2023, and met with President Michael D. Higgins and Taoiseach Leo Varadkar, and addressed the Oireachtas soon after.
+Biden focused on the Good Friday Agreement's continuation, trade, tech and industrial policy, security issues, the Russo-Ukrainian war, and European Union-U.S. relations.
+Biden also toured the various Irish towns where his ancestors lived and met with distant cousins.

 Kosovo and Serbia

 In February 2021, Biden sent letters to Kosovo's acting President Vjosa Osmani and Serbian President Aleksandar Vučić, urging the normalization of Kosovo–Serbia relations based on "mutual recognition" and expressing support for economic normalization agreements; Biden's engagement with the issue signaled a new U.S. focus on European security.
-Biden has said recognition of Kosovo is necessary for normalization of Serbia–U.S. relations.
+Biden said recognition of Kosovo was necessary for normalization of Serbia–U.S. relations.